 I have created this blog to share with others something of the never ending dialogue that I finds the Bible constantly pulls me into.
-Sometimes I will share insights that I have gained from my wrestling with the Bible.
-At other times I will raise the questions it raises in my mind.
+Sometimes I will share insights that I have gained.
+At other times I will express the questions it raises in my mind.
 And sometimes I may just revel in the sheer beauty of the text.
 For in its words, I come to glimpse something of the sheer beauty of the Lord to which it witnesses.

 I share this in hopes that you, too, my readers, may come to be bitten by the Bible bug just as I have.
 I welcome your comments, insights, questions, and reactions.

-What I demand of myself as well as others who join me in this wrestling match with the Bible is a close reading of the text.
+What I demand of myself as well as of others who join me is a close reading of the text.
 My way of reading the Bible (what professional scholars call exegesis) has been heavily influenced by a college course in poetry writing.
 I try to pay close attention to just how the Biblical authors express themselves.
 Their specific choice of words, the context (both literary and cultural) in which they write, the flow of the text, their omissions–all are factors that influence how we need to hear them.

 I bring to my conversations the following academic training: a B.A. from Wheaton College in Illinois, a M.Div. from Yale Divinity School, and a year of theological study at Oxford University.
 I also bring my lifetime of reading works others have written about the Bible and its worlds.
-For some 30 years I have also been teaching the Bible to adults, largely in church school settings.
-For more information on my teaching ministry, please visit my website Faith Seeks to Understand.
+For some 40 years I have also been teaching the Bible to adults, largely in church school settings.
+For more information on my teaching ministry, please visit my website www.gordonlindsey.com.

 — Gordon Lindsey